aoru45/MuscleControl-Isaac/README.md

 # MuscleControl-Isaac

 An IsaacLab-based repository for **muscle-activation control** and **muscle/skeleton visualization**.
-This project extends the IsaacLab ecosystem with muscle-driven human models and training/evaluation pipelines for research in biomechanical control, imitation learning, and motion generation.
+This project extends the IsaacLab ecosystem with muscle-driven human models and training/evaluation pipelines for research in biomechanical control, imitation learning, and motion generation.(Full code coming soon.)

 ![Diffusion Forcing Control](assets/1.png)